The highest value of a part of a graph is called a local maximum.

 - If the sign of #\ivoo{x_{i-1}}{x_i}# is negative and the sign of #\ivoo{x_i}{x_{i+1}}# is positive, then #x_i# corresponds to a local minimum.

-- If the sign of #\ivoo{x_{i-1}}{x_i}# is positive and the sign of #\ivoo{x_i}{x_{i+1}}# is positive, then #x_i# does not correspond to an extreme value.
+- If the sign of #\ivoo{x_{i-1}}{x_i}# is positive and the sign of #\ivoo{x_i}{x_{i+1}}# is also positive, then #x_i# does not correspond to an extreme value.

-- If the sign of #\ivoo{x_{i-1}}{x_i}# is negative and the sign of #\ivoo{x_i}{x_{i+1}}# is negative, then #x_i# does not correspond to an extreme value.
+- If the sign of #\ivoo{x_{i-1}}{x_i}# is negative and the sign of #\ivoo{x_i}{x_{i+1}}# is also negative, then #x_i# does not correspond to an extreme value.

-In the example we found the zeroes #x_1=-1, x_2=0# and #x_3=1#.
-This yields the following sign analysis chart.
+In the step-by-step example, we found the zeroes #x_1=-1, x_2=0# and #x_3=1#.
+To find the signs in the second, fourth, sixth, and eighth columns, we choose the following values:

 #\ivoo{-\infty}{-1}# |